 A student who has been accused of academic dishonesty will be asked to meet with the course instructor.
-The matter can be resolved informally at the College level and/or an academic sanction can be imposed.
-If the student opposes the decision, he/she may appeal to the College Dean.
+The matter can be resolved informally at the college level and/or an academic sanction can be imposed.
+If the student opposes the decision, he/she may appeal to the college dean.

-A further discussion of these procedures and other avenues for recourse can be found in the Grievance Procedures for Graduate Students, available at the Graduate School, Fir Hill Center, 1st floor, and included in the Appendix of this Bulletin.
+A further discussion of these procedures and other avenues for recourse can be found in the Grievance Procedures for Graduate Students, available at the Graduate School, The Polsky Building 469, and included in the Appendix of this Bulletin.